Key Stage 4 subjects

 Course Content

-AQA GCSE German comprises 4 units worth 25% each.
+EDEXCEL GCSE German comprises 4 units worth 25% each.
 All assessments are by examination at the end of the course:

 - Unit 1: Listening